kensanata/gridmapper/README.md

 In order to save the file, click on the _Prepare Download_ link.
 The _Prepare Download_ link will change to a _Download_ link.
 Click it and save the file.
+If it looks as if nothing changed (if you're using Firefox, for example), no problem: If you save the file, you'll save the state of the map it had when you clicked the _Download_ link.
 The _Download_ link will revert back to _Prepare Download_ after two seconds.

 See Also
 --------